wubinzzu/TNNLS/README.md

 # GCRec
-This is our Tensorflow implementation for our TNNLS 2021 paper(under review) and some baselines:
+This is our Tensorflow implementation for our TNNLS 2021 paper and some baselines:

 >Bin Wu, Xiangnan He, Qi Zhang, Meng Wang, Yangdong Ye(2021).
 GCRec: Graph Augmented Capsule Network for Next-Item Recommendation, Accept, 2022.